PanzerknackerR/elasticsearch_multisouce_searchengine/doc/example_testing_procedure/example_procedure.md

    -  ```show tables;``` look at the Tables
    -  ```show TIGGERS \G;``` look at the Triggers
    -  ```select * from books Limit 5;``` look at some entries
-   -  We see that we do not have a simple data model here, but one that follows the 3NF.
-Therefore we consider the example separately.
-And also, because we have here also a continuous adjustment by the Tigger, which is efficient, in contrast to a "Full Diff Compare".
-Denormalization and continuous insertion strategy is defined in the pipeline.
+   -  We have here a continuous adjustment by the Tigger, which is efficient, in contrast to a "Full Diff Compare".
+Continuous insertion strategy is defined in the pipeline.
 9. http://localhost:5601/app/dev_tools#/console now we can again look in Kibana in the Dev Tools
    -  ```GET books/_search{
       "query": {